PageRank is an algorithm that measures the importance or quality of a Web document.

 Challenging PageRank Assumptions

 It’s good to see folks in the search community challenging some assumptions behind PageRank.
-A patent application from Yahoo, published last week raises a number of issues, from people who know PageRank very well.
+A patent application from Yahoo, published last week raises many issues, from people who know PageRank very well.

 Here are some problems the inventors of the patent filing point to involving some basic assumptions about PageRank: